 John V. Lombardi Scholarship Program

 Contact: Regan Garner

 Gainesville, FL 32611-3260, (352) 392-1519 Scholars receive $2,700 each fall and spring semester for up to 8 semesters, depending on the student’s major; four summer enrichment programs, which include two international study trips, leadership training, and a community service retreat, are also funded by the scholarship.
 Florida’s Bright Futures Program will offset some tuition costs for Florida residents.

 Scholars will have many opportunities to interact with visiting faculty and speakers.
 For four summers, beginning with the summer before their freshman year, scholars will participate in study abroad, internships, academic research or other enrichment programs, designed to enhance student leadership and problem-solving skills, encourage service to the community, increase confidence and integrate classroom learning with real-world experience.
 More information, application form, nomination form are available here.

 Albert G. Raybun Scholarship

 This is a need-based scholarship for juniors following a pre-medical course of study, to support them during their senior year.
 Applicants must have a minimum 3.0 GPA and must submit a letter stating “the circumstances for requesting aid”.
 All applicants must have a current FAFSA on file with the Financial Aid office.
-Deadline is April 25, 2012 for an award for the following academic year.
+For more information and an application, please visit this scholarship’s website.
 Minimum grants are $500; maximum $1000.